 LGBTQ+ History Month at Georgia State

-As part of the university’s signature heritage observance months, Georgia State’s Cultures, Communities & Inclusion team is marking LGBTQ+ History Month this October, and you are invited to join in on the celebration!
+As part of the university’s signature heritage observance months, Georgia State’s Cultures, Communities & Inclusion team is marking LGBTQ+ History Month this October.
+Everyone is invited to join in on the celebration!

 Check out the event highlights and helpful resources below!